Portugal Workshop 2021 • September 2021 • dates to be announced

 To photograph all this – the venues, day and night life in the city, the colours and shapes of Porto – Pauliana Valente Pimentel is the perfect teacher.

-Born in Lisbon, and still using it as home when not traveling to photograph around the world, Pauliana has recently spend time in Porto, and she will show you corners of the city you would not find on your own, where the public space is intensely lived.
+Born in Lisbon, and still using it as home when not traveling to photograph around the world, Pauliana has recently spent time shooting in Porto, and she will show you corners of the city you would not find on your own, where the public space is intensely lived.
 She will be your guide to the unseen Porto, and she will help you plan your urban photography project.
 Pauliana’s energy and enthusiasm are infectious.
 She will make this workshop not only memorable but also hugely enjoyable.

 This workshop is perfect for those who want to improve their experience in street-photography, pushing their ability and technique to the limit, whilst immersing themselves in the life and culture of the second largest city of Portugal.
 Over the week, there will be daily meetings and critiques.